CloudLabsAI-Azure/Admin-in-a-day/M01-HOL_Securingyourtenant.md

 ### Task 1: Review existing environments

-1. Logged in with the **Lab Admin account** in an in-private browser session navigate to https://aka.ms/ppac and select **Environments**.
+1. Logged in with the **Lab Admin account** in an in-private browser session navigate to https://aka.ms/ppac .

-2. Review the list of environments.
+2. select **Environments** and review the list of environments.
 These are the environments that are available for you to manage.

      ![](images/M01/image1.png)